Baqend/guide/src/index.md

 After the successful login a session will be established and all further requests to Baqend are authenticated with the currently logged-in user.

-Sessions in Baqend are stateless, that means a user is not required to logout in order to close the session.
-When a session is started a session token with a specified lifetime is created.
+Sessions in Baqend are stateless, that means there is no state attached to a session on the server side.
+When a session is started a session token with a specified lifetime is created to identify the user.
+This session is refreshed as long a the user is active.
 If this lifetime is exceeded, the session is closed automatically.
-A logout just locally deletes the session token and removes the current `DB.User.me` object.
+A logout simply locally deletes the session token and removes the current `DB.User.me` object.
 ```js
 DB.User.logout().then(function() {
   //We are logged out again
   console.log(DB.User.me); //null
 });
 ```
+<div class="note"><strong>Note:</strong> There is no need to close the session on the server side or handle any session state like in a PHP application for example.</div>

+<div class="tip"><strong>Tip:</strong>  The <b>maximum session lifetime</b> is determined by the so called session <i>longlife</i> (default: 30 days).
+After this time the session expired and the user has to explicitly log in again.
+You can set the <i>longlife</i> in the settings of your Baqend dashboard.</div>

 ## New Passwords